 But how can they call on him to save them unless they believe in him?
 And how can they believe in him if they have never heard about him?
 And how can they hear about him unless someone tells them?”
 Romans 10:14.

 Why did Harry respond the way he did?
-Why didn’t he escape as told to do and just leave the students to peril?
+Why did he choose selflessness instead and just leave the students to peril?
 We will never know, but we can assume that his strong inner compulsion was to awaken the sleeping as to escape the flames.
 Like Harry, we are called to “wake the boys”, to lead as many people to the safety of Christ and in so doing they will escape the flames.
 May it be said of us that we roused as many people as possible to the safety of grace before their eternal separation.
 It is time for Christians to dust off their horns!
 The Lord gives us but a few days on this earth to make an eternal difference.
 How many people will I rouse and awaken today to the reality of eternal life?
 I want to be like Harry, you should too.